braksator/JCrushSVG/README.md

 - `maxLen` (Number, default: `120`):
   - The maximum length of substrings to consider.
 Setting this higher will slow things down.

+- `resVars` (Array, default: `['el', 'k']`):
+  Supply an array of variable names that JCrush must NOT use for some reason.
+This module will reserve 'el' and 'k', so don't use those for anything else.

 - `processSVG` (Function, default: `null`):
   A function to run custom validation/preprocessing on each SVG tag.
 2 params: filePath, svgContent.
 Throw error to halt processing.
 Return the changed SVG code.